dcloudio/hbuilderx-extension-docs/en/cli/pack.md

 16:42:38.689 Compiling packaged resources...
 16:42:43.570 Compress and package resources...
 16:42:43.678 Send a packaging request to the cloud...
 16:42:45.518 Project pca [__UNI__EB87FB4] packaging status: Time: 2021-03-08 16:42:45    Type: iOS Appstore    		in the queue    The current application IDFA has been turned on, and IDFA needs to be turned on in the background when submitting the AppStore for review.
-[Details](https://ask.dcloud.net.cn/article/36107) Time: 2021-03-08 16:42:45    Type: Android self-signed certificate     	in the queue
+[Details](https://ask.dcloud.net.cn/article/36107) Time: 2021-03-08 16:42:45    Type: Android custom certificate     	in the queue
 After successful packaging, the download link will be automatically returned.
 For enquiries about the packaging process, please click the menu issue-view cloud packaging status.
 There is a long queue for packing during peak hours on Friday evening, so please wait patiently.
 If it is for third-party SDK debugging, please use a custom debugging dock (menu run-mobile phone or simulator-make custom debugging dock), do not repeatedly package.
 16:42:45.529 Project pca [__UNI__EB87FB4] packaging status: Time: 2021-03-08 16:42:45    Type: iOS Appstore    in the queue    The current application IDFA has been turned on, and IDFA needs to be turned on in the background when submitting the AppStore for review, [Details](https://ask.dcloud.net.cn/article/36107)
 16:43:42.881 Project pca [__UNI__EB87FB4] Successfully packaged:
-    Type: Android self-signed certificate Download Link: https://service.dcloud.net.cn/build/download/40dc5910-7fea-11eb-b149-2bda895b13a3 （Note: this address is a temporary download address and can only be downloaded 5 times）
+    Type: Android custom certificate Download Link: https://service.dcloud.net.cn/build/download/40dc5910-7fea-11eb-b149-2bda895b13a3 （Note: this address is a temporary download address and can only be downloaded 5 times）
 16:43:48.232 Project pca [__UNI__EB87FB4] packaging status: Time: 2021-03-08 16:42:45    Type: iOS Appstore    Cloud Packing    The current application IDFA has been turned on, and IDFA needs to be turned on in the background when submitting the AppStore for review, [Details] (https://ask.dcloud.net.cn/article/36107)
 16:44:46.579 Project pca [__UNI__EB87FB4] Successfully packaged:
     Type: iOS Appstore Download Link: https://service.dcloud.net.cn/build/download/40c60580-7fea-11eb-af55-b9c5ccd8a1ee （Note: this address is a temporary download address and can only be downloaded 5 times）The current application IDFA has been turned on, and IDFA needs to be turned on in the background when submitting the AppStore for review, [Details](https://ask.dcloud.net.cn/article/36107)